tuanpekoe/Hackintosh-on-Dell-Optiplex-3050-SFF/README.md

 | Serial COM/port           |                       |

 ## Pre-install instruction:
-This is the most important step of the tutorial, a lot of people failed and gave up.
+This is the most important step of the tutorial, a lot of people failed and gave up on first booting.
 So I give you 02 options for the first boot to macOS installation on the PC.
 - Option 01: I disabled the **iGPU** and **Audio** patching to prevent any conflicts when booting.
 (Note: If you are newbie, you are highly recommended to choose this)
 - Option 02: I enabled the **iGPU** patching to show a little smoothness and transparent window at the installation step, it is called GPU acceleration.
 (Note: This option is only for experienced user)
 ## Post-install instruction: